 To explore the island and take in the beautiful and less developed north, its fishing villages, local craft and produce markets and beautiful secluded little sandy bays, then the best option is to hire a car.

 The road network is good, and the traffic quickly disappears once you leave Ibiza Town.

-For a list of recommended hotels in Ibiza Town near the gay nightlife, visit our Gay Ibiza Hotels page.
+For our list of recommended hotels in Ibiza Town near the gay nightlife, visit our Gay Ibiza Hotels page.

 Ibiza Town will grab your attention as the centre of the island’s night time gay scene, with numerous bars and small clubs dotted around its quaint cobbled streets and alleys.